UnderMybrella/SpiralBlog/_posts/2019-06-22-The-Birth-of-OSL.md

 `0x33|$stateKeyTimeOfDay, $stateOpSet, 0, $stateValMorning`

 By defining an explicit grammar that can reference a variable, we can save a ***lot*** of hassle.
-This is inline with the goal for OSL 2, which - oh yeah, let's get to that actually.
+This is inline with the goal for OSL 2, which - oh yeah, let's talk about that actually.

 ## Second Time's The Charm